abv-solutions/nestjs-inventory/README.md

 By addressing these next steps, the application will be more robust, scalable, and maintainable, with a well-defined architecture and comprehensive test coverage.

-The database connection string is shared separately as the .env root project file.

 ## Project setup

 ```bash
 $ npm install
 ```

+The database connection string is shared separately as the .env root project file.

+Access http://localhost:5000/graphql for the GraphQL API and http://localhost:5000/ for the REST API.

 ## Compile and run the project